michalkucharski/michalkucharski/README.md

 ## Hi there  👋
 My name is Michal Kucharski.
-I am a software engineer, mostly working in developing for financial industry.
+I am a software engineer, mostly working in developing products for financial industry.

 ### Languages which I know: